 Mark and Susan Cowsill collaborated on a duet project in 2016, entitled Love is Strange, and included pop classics such as "You've Lost That Lovin' Feeling".

-With Deb, his wife of thirty years, and one cool cat, Mark lives his life in motion, and can be found traveling the world by tour bus or ship, or perhaps taking a break for a minute in Florida or on the New England coast.
+Mark lives his life in motion with Deb, his wife of thirty years, and can be usually found traveling the world by road, rail, air, and ship, or perhaps taking a break for a few minutes in Florida or on the New England coast.